kelaberetiv/aiap-field-guide/01_a_month_of_ml_part_1/README.md

-Work through the weeks from 01 to 04.
+Work through each week's mission from Week 1 to Week 4

 Learning Outcomes:
 * Reproducibility